You have no items in your shopping cart.

 First up, try to quit those messy travel bottles by getting bar alternatives for your beauty products.
 Think more than just soap bars, there is now a wide variety of solid toiletries available on the beauty market!

 1. Solid plastic free shampoo, conditioner and moisturiser

 Plastic free shampoo bars are essentially the same as liquid shampoos, except that they’re shaped into a bar form and save our precious water.
 These plastic free products are also smaller than bottle alternatives so you can fit in that extra pair of shoes you’re dying to bring on your next holiday!

 When it comes to keeping your skin summer dress ready on your travels we really recommend this organic bar body balm from Scence.
-100% organic and coming to you in a compostable card tube your skin will feel nourished and silky smooth the plastic free way.
+100% natural and coming to you in a compostable card tube your skin will feel nourished and silky smooth the plastic free way.